Betamax: ED-Beta (Extended Definition Betamax)

 In 1988, Sony would again push the envelope with ED-Beta, or "Extended Definition" Betamax, capable of up to 500 lines of luma resolution, comparable to then-future DVD quality.
-In order to store the ~6.5 MHz-wide luma signal, with the peak frequency at 9.3 MHz, Sony used a metal formulation tape borrowed from the Betacam SP format (branded "ED-Metal") and incorporated some improvements to the transport to reduce mechanically induced aberrations in the picture.
+In order to store the ~6.5 MHz–wide luma signal, with the peak frequency at 9.3 MHz, Sony used a metal formulation tape borrowed from the Betacam SP format (branded "ED-Metal") and incorporated some improvements to the transport to reduce mechanically induced aberrations in the picture.
 ED-Beta also featured a luminance carrier deviation of 2.5 MHz, as opposed to the 1.2 MHz used in SuperBeta, improving contrast with reduced luminance noise.
 Chroma resolution remained unchanged, which made artifacts like color fringing more pronounced.
 To cancel chroma signal crosstalk, the chroma portion of the signal was delayed by one or two scan lines during playback, smearing the color even more.
 The chroma delay could be disabled on higher end VCRs by turning on EDIT mode to "reduce editing faults" when dubbing a tape.

 Sony introduced two ED decks and a camcorder in the late 1980s.
 The top end EDV-9500 (EDV-9300 in Canada) deck was a very capable editing deck, rivaling much more expensive U-Matic set-ups for its accuracy and features, but did not have commercial success due to lack of timecode and other pro features.
 Sony did market ED-Beta to "semiprofessional" users, or "prosumers".
 As for the EDC-55 "ED CAM" camcorder, the major complaint concerned its low light sensitivity due to the use of two CCDs instead of the typical single-CCD imaging device.
 ED-Beta machines only recorded in βII and βIII modes, with the ability to play back βI and βIs.

 Portable equipment and Betamovie camcorders

 Two-piece portable video systems (those featuring a portable VCR such as Sony's "BetaPak") and a separate camera) soon became available for amateur and low-end video production.
 To better compete with Super 8 film there was the need for a less cumbersome all-in-one solution, and Sony's was "Betamovie", the first consumer camcorder.

 Betamovie used standard-size Betamax cassettes.
 However, the changes required to miniaturise the mechanism forced the use of non-standard record signal timing.
-As a result, while the final on-tape recording is – by design – in standard Betamax format and playable on a regular Beta deck, the camcorder itself is record-only, and cannot be used to review or play back footage.
-(This also effectively restricted Betamovie to those who also owned or had access to the Beta VCRs needed to view recordings).
+As a result, while the final on-tape recording is – by design – in standard Betamax format and playable on a regular Beta deck, the camcorder itself is record-only, and cannot be used to review or play back footage; it also effectively restricted Betamovie to those who also owned or had access to the Beta VCRs needed to view recordings.